 Any questions?
 Call 330-867-1139 or Email firstname.lastname@example.org or email@example.com

 Who are the coaches?
 Coaches are parents, older siblings, and community members who have volunteered to teach students the rules and scientific concepts for their respective events, along with problem solving and team-building skills.

 What do parents/guardians need to do?
 Science Olympiad is made possible through the volunteer efforts of parents and community members.
 In the descriptions below, we need coaches and/or assistant coaches where TBA is noted; we can provide contacts for parents who have previously coached these events.
 You may also volunteer to act as an assistant or apprentice coach.

-Rock Hound (grades 2 to 4); coaches Lon Cseplo and Quinn Toth-Cseplo.
-Team members will be presented with sample rocks and asked a set of multiple choice questions about each, such as: What type of rock is it?
+Rock Hound (grades 2 to 3): Coaches Lon Cseplo & Quinn Toth-Cseplo.
+Team members will be presented with sample rocks and asked a set of multiple-choice questions about each, such as: What type of rock is it?
 How is it used?
 How does it react with other compounds?

-Water Rockets (grades 4 to 6); coach Mark Vopat.
+Water Rockets (grades 4 to 6): Coach(es) TBA.
 Students will build a rocket, in advance, out of a 2-liter soda bottle, making alterations each week and adding a parachute to help it stay aloft.
 The rocket that stays in the air the longest will be the winner.